JakobDev/minecraft-launcher-lib/README.md

 - Easy installing
 - Get command to run Minecraft
 - Login to Mojang account
-- Support Forge and Liteloader
+- Support Forge, Fabric and Liteloader
 - Old versions like alpha or beta supported
+- All functions have type annotations and docstrings
-- Documention available
+- Full Documention online available
 - Examples available
 - OpenSource